nathabee/PomoloBee/documentation/App_Specification.md

 ### **Purpose**

-This screen must be used **at least once during the first app launch** to synchronize orchard data (fields, raws, fruits).
+This screen must be used at least once during the first app launch to initialize orchard data (fields, rows, fruits), either from the local configuration files or via the cloud API, depending on the selected mode.
 Without this step, the app cannot assign location metadata to photos or perform yield estimations.
+If config already exists from previous sync, this screen can be skipped on startup.

 This screen enables users to: